Cultured Palate: International Dishes from Morocco

 Morocco is a country that has been influenced by many different cultures over its long history.
 Their cuisine is a reflection of this cultural melting pot.
-Mediterranean influences mix with Arabic, Berber, and Subsaharan ingredients to create flavorful taste profile that’s fresh, earthy, and spicy.
+Mediterranean influences mix with Arabic, Berber, and Subsaharan ingredients to create a flavorful taste profile that’s fresh, earthy, and spicy.
 If you’re lucky enough to be invited to a formal meal in a Moroccan’s home, you’ll be treated to a parade of both hot and cold salads, followed by dish after dish of delicately spiced meats, vegetables, and couscous.

-If you’re traveling to Morocco on your next trip, here’s a list of some amazing Moroccan dishes that you should watch out for.
+If you’re traveling to Morocco on your next trip, here’s a list of some amazing Moroccan international dishes that you should watch out for.

 B’ssara is a soup made of dried fava beans, and is one of the cheapest things that you can buy in Morocco.
 It’s often called Morocco’s four-dirham snack, which is the equivalent of about 50 American cents.